-The Student Financial Aid and Information Centre is a cooperative effort between the Dean of Students and the Students' Union.
-The Centre provides financial aid services to assist students during their studies at the University of Alberta.
+The Student Financial Aid and Information Centre administers a number of financial aid programs to assist undergraduate and graduate students who are experiencing finaincial difficulties.
+SFAIC is a joint venture service between the University of Alberta Student Services and the Students' Union.

 The following services and programs are available: